djalexd/djalexd.github.io/src/pages/aws-lab-text-to-audio/index.md

 date: "2018-11-25T12:00:00.000Z"
 ---

-> As part of the **AWS Labs** series, this blog post describes a simple, easy to implement and cost-effective, runtime that allows users to submit text and listen back to a converted sound file (.mp3)
+> As part of the **AWS Labs** series, this blog post describes a simple, easy to implement and cost-effective service that allows users to submit text and listen back to a converted sound file (.mp3)

 [Polly](https://aws.amazon.com/polly/) is a [recently introduced](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-amazon-polly/) managed AWS service that performs text-to-speech.
-While new, it already supports dozens of voices (over 50!) and, like other AWS services, the interaction is performed through language-specific bindings/client.
+While new, it already supports dozens of voices (over 50!) and, like other AWS services, the interaction is managed through language-specific bindings/client (the famous [AWS SDK](https://aws.amazon.com/getting-started/tools-sdks))

 > See this in action [demo](http://labs.alexdobjanschi.me/text-to-audio/)
 (<small>Drop me a PM for API access key</small>)